-Launch into a truly out-of-this-world examination of the past, present, and future of humans in space.
 For centuries, humans have looked up at the night sky and wondered what it's like deep in space, far from Earth -- and now we've begun to find out.
 We've landed on the moon, put robots on Mars, and sent space probes billions of miles to explore the far reaches of our solar system.
-Told in richly detailed cutaway illustrations by Stephen Biesty and friendly, engaging writing by Martin Jenkins, here is the enthralling story of how we made the great leap into space and what we've discovered there.
 Find out what life is like on the International Space Station, what the chances are that we will ever settle on Mars, where in the solar system we might find alien life, and why visiting other stars will almost certainly remain a dream.
-Budding astronomers, junior astronauts, and anyone who has ever gazed up at the stars in fascination will pore over this beautifully intricate yet accessible glimpse of the infinite wonders of space.

-Calling all young bibliophiles!
-Peek inside the world's greatest library and get the inside story on some of the rarest, oddest, most valuable, and best-loved books in its vaunted collection.
+Peek inside the British Library and get the inside story on some of the rarest, oddest, most valuable, and best-loved books in its vaunted collection.
 A tiny prayer book carried by a queen to her execution.
 An atlas so huge that it takes six people to lift it.
 A handmade gospel hidden in a saint's coffin, and Shakespearean folios so precious they are kept in a bombproof storeroom.
-From stories of man-eating monsters, brave knights, and wicked witches to tales of lost children, magical creatures, haunted moors, and flying machines, award-winning duo Mick Manning and Brita Granstr#65533;m bring to life the extraordinary history of the book through the treasures of one of the greatest libraries in the world: the British Library.

-"Considering the fresh attention being paid to teaching a skeptical approach to information evaluation, this series opener couldn't be better timed.
-A brief but savvy guide to responsible research methods adds further luster to this crowd pleaser." --ALA Booklist (starred review) Two Truths and a Lie is the first book in a fascinating new series that presents some of the most crazy-but-true stories about the living world as well as a handful of stories that are too crazy to be true--and asks readers to separate facts from fakes!
 Did you know that there is a fungus that can control the mind of an ant and make it do its bidding?
 Would you believe there is such a thing as a corpse flower--a ten-foot-tall plant with a blossom that smells like a zombie?
 How about a species of octopus that doesn't live in water but rather lurks in trees in the Pacific Northwest?
 Every story in this book is strange and astounding.
 But not all of them are real.
 Just like the old game in this book's title, two out of every three stories are completely true and one is an outright lie.
 Can you guess which?
-It's not going to be easy.
-Some false stories are based on truth, and some of the true stories are just plain unbelievable.
-And they're all accompanied by dozens of photos, maps, and illustrations.
-Amaze yourself and trick your friends as you sort out the fakes from the facts!
-Acclaimed authors Ammi-Joan Paquette and Laurie Ann Thompson have teamed up to create a series of sneaky stories about the natural world designed to amaze, disgust, and occasionally bamboozle you.

-The Man Who Knew Everything is a biography of Athanasius Kircher, a 17th-century German Jesuit and scientist.
-He was one of the modern world's first scientific celebrities--the Einstein or Stephen Hawking of his time.
-In 1638, Kircher was lowered into the smoking crater of Mt.
-Vesuvius to observe how volcanoes work.
-After thirty years, he published an 800-page volume of his findings--along with theories about fossils, geography, the Earth's core, dragons, the location of the lost city of Atlantis, and more.
-Kircher has been described as the last Renaissance man, the first postmodernist, and "the man who knew everything."
-The Man Who Knew Everything celebrates Kircher's insatiable curiosity, his willingness to ask questions and to suggest answers, even when he sometimes got it wrong.
-Peters' dramatic re-telling of Kircher's life is complemented by colorized versions of his etchings, and lively illustrations by the award-winning artist, Roxanna Bikadoroff.
+Athanasius Kircher, a 17th-century German Jesuit and scientist was one of the modern world's first scientific celebrities--the Einstein or Stephen Hawking of his time.
+Described as the last Renaissance man, the first postmodernist, and "the man who knew everything", Kircher had an insatiable curiosity, a willingness to ask questions and to suggest answers, even when he sometimes got it wrong.

 Bugs, of all kinds, were considered to be "born of mud" and to be "beasts of the devil."
 Why would anyone, let alone a girl, want to study and observe them?
 One of the first naturalists to observe live insects directly, Maria Sibylla Merian was also one of the first to document the metamorphosis of the butterfly.
-In this visual nonfiction biography, richly illustrated throughout with full-color original paintings by Merian herself, the Newbery Honor-winning author Joyce Sidman paints her own picture of one of the first female entomologists and a woman who flouted convention in the pursuit of knowledge and her passion forinsects.
+One of the first female entomologists and a woman who flouted convention in the pursuit of knowledge and her passion for insects.

-Forget everything you thought you knew about princesses...
-Welcome to Bad Princess by Kris Waldherr (author of Doomed Queens), where you'll discover what really happens after "Happily Ever After."
+Forget everything you thought you knew about princesses.
 From the war-torn Dark Ages of Medieval Europe to America's Gilded Age, and all the way up to Kate Middleton, Bad Princess explores more than thirty true princess stories, going beyond the glitz and glamour to find out what life was really like for young royals throughout history.
-A mix of royal biography, pop culture, art, style, and pure fun, Bad Princess is a whip-smart, tongue-in-cheek spin on the traditional princess narrative, proving that it takes more than a pretty crown to be a great leader.

-Here's the book for kids who love scary stuff, whether it's telling ghost stories around a campfire, discovering the origins of various vampires, monsters, and witches, or reading creepy tales under the covers with a flashlight.
-Combining fact, fiction, and hands-on activities, Frightlopedia is an illustrated A-Z collection of some of the world's most frightening places, scariest stories, and gruesomest creatures, both real and imagined.
-Discover Borneo's Gomantong Cave, where literally millions of bats, cockroaches, spiders, and rats coexist--in pitch darkness.
-Learn about mythical creatures like the Mongolian Death Worm--and scarily real ones like killer bees, which were accidentally created by scientists in the 1950s.
-Visit New Orleans's Beauregard-Keyes house, where Civil War soldiers are said to still clash in the front hall.
-Plus ghost stories from around the world, a cross-cultural study of vampires, and how to transform into a zombie with makeup.
+Whether it's telling ghost stories around a campfire, discovering the origins of various vampires, monsters, and witches, or reading creepy tales under the covers with a flashlight, Frightlopedia is an illustrated A-Z collection of some of the world's most frightening places, scariest stories, and gruesomest creatures, both real and imagined.
 Each entry includes a "Fright Meter" measurement from 1 to 3, because while being scared is fun, everyone has their limit.
-A 2017 YALSA Quick Pick for Reluctant Readers.

 Timmy Failure is a clueless, comically self-confident CEO of the best detective agency in town, perhaps even the nation.
 Add his impressively lazy business partner, a very large polar bear named Total.
 Throw in the Failuremobile — Timmy’s mom’s Segway — and what you have is Total Failure, Inc., a global enterprise destined to make Timmy so rich his mother won’t have to stress out about the bills anymore.
 With perfectly paced visual humor, Stephan Pastis gets you snorting with laughter, then slyly carries the joke a beat further — or sweetens it with an unexpected poignant moment — making this a comics-inspired story (the first in a series) that truly stands apart from the pack.